The Singles Network Ministries

 A: Things that have Changed for the Better Over 20 Years:

 By and large, churches have become more comfortable engaging single adults in their congregations.
-Whereas there continue to be some challenges with churches committing staff and resources to their single adults, at least these churches realize that single adults make up a sizeable portion of their congregations and need to be celebrated as essential members in their respective churches.
+Whereas there continue to be challenges with churches committing staff and resources to their single adults, at least these churches recognize that single adults make up a sizeable portion of their congregations and need to be celebrated as essential members.
 Also, churches are open to their single adults serving in paid and volunteer leadership positions.
 These single adults are making significant impacts as they serve important roles in their churches.

 Things that have Changed for the Worse Over 20 Years:

 The biggest challenge is how younger singles (college/young professional) perceive single adult ministries as places for those who likely will not marry (and thus are seen with a stigma with which they do not want to be associated).
-These younger single adults see themselves more-or-less as “temporarily unmarried” and prefer not to integrate into a single adult ministry.
+These younger single adults see themselves more or less as “temporarily unmarried” and prefer not to integrate into a single-adult ministry.
 Thus, these younger single adults prefer to be called “Young Adults” rather than “Single Adults.”
-They do not mind being integrated into Bible study groups with young married couples of similar age, provided that there are activities tailored to their life situation (i.e., flexible weekend activities that typically interest those who are single).
-Over time, this has resulted in a depletion of people associated with single adult ministries in churches and regional single adult conferences/programming.
+They do not mind being integrated into Bible study groups with young married couples of a similar age, provided there are activities tailored to their life situation (e.g., flexible weekend activities that typically interest those who are single).
+Over time, this has resulted in a depletion of people associated with single-adult ministries in churches and with regional single-adult conferences/programming.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

 A: First, appropriate budgeted dollars for your single adult ministry.

-Secondly, form a single adult leadership team of mature, committed singles in your church as the decision-making group for the ministry.
-If your church has paid associate ministerial staff, assign a staff member (who has a heart for single adults) to liaison between the singles ministry and the pastoral staff.
-That person should attend leadership meetings (at least monthly) to assess the ministry's goals and how the programming/activities are achieving those respective goals.
-There should also be an annual retreat of the leadership team, with the assigned paid staff member, to assess the previous year’s successes and failures and to re-examine the goals to see if there is a need for adjustments (or to celebrate and affirm that the goals are achieving their desired ends).
+Secondly, establish a single adult leadership team composed of mature, committed singles in your church to serve as the decision-making group for the ministry.
+If your church has paid associate ministerial staff, assign a staff member who has a heart for single adults to act as a liaison between the singles ministry and the pastoral staff.
+This person should attend leadership meetings—at least monthly—to evaluate the ministry's goals and how the programming and activities are helping to achieve those goals.
+There should also be an annual retreat for the leadership team, including the assigned paid staff member, to review the past year’s successes and failures and to re-evaluate the goals, determining if adjustments are needed or if the goals are effectively reaching their intended outcomes.

-Thirdly, be open to single adults serving in ministry capacities outside the single adult ministry.
-Singles will feel valued and appreciated if they are called to serve the overall church.
+Thirdly, be open to single adults serving in ministry capacities beyond the single-adult ministry.
+Singles will feel valued and appreciated if they are called to serve the church as a whole.

-Fourthly, invite pastoral staff to be intentional in contacting single adults to celebrate significant events (e.g., birthdays) in their lives (or even contact them when there is no reason other than to see how they are doing).
+Fourthly, invite pastoral staff to be intentional about contacting single adults to celebrate significant events (e.g., birthdays) in their lives (or even to check in when there is no reason other than to see how they are doing).
 Some single adults have little engagement with the community outside their professional lives.
 Knowing that the church's elders are thinking of them can make the most significant impact.
-Singles may soon forget a sermon preached or a Bible study taught, but they will never forget when someone reached out to them to check on them and see how they’ve been doing.
+Singles may soon forget a sermon preached or a Bible study taught, but they will never forget when someone reached out to check in and see how they’ve been doing.

 Q: What advice would you have today for that person who is feeling called to start singles?